Diocese of Manchester, New Hampshire: 1884 to 1944

 Pope Leo XIII erected the Diocese of Manchester on April 15, 1884, removing New Hampshire from the Diocese of Portland.
 Leo XIII appointed Denis Bradley of Portland as the first bishop of Manchester.
 During Bradley's tenure, the Catholic population went from 45,000 to over 100,000 and the number of priests from 40 to 107.
 At some point in the 1880s, Bradley contacted the Benedictine monks at Saint Mary's Abbey in Newark, New Jersey, about creating a Catholic college in New Hampshire.
 The Benedictines opened Saint Anselm College in Goffstown in 1889.

-After Bradley's death in late 1903, Pope Pius X appointed John Delany as the second bishop of Manchester.
+After Bradley's death in late 1903, Pope Pius X appointed John Delany of Manchester as the second bishop of Manchester.
 However, after only 21 months in office, Delany died in 1906.
-His replacement as bishop was George Guertin, appointed by Pius X in 1907.
+His replacement as bishop was George Guertin of Manchester, appointed by Pius X in 1907.
 Between 1907 and 1926, Guertin added 16 new parishes in the diocese; five were French-speaking and two were Polish-speaking.
-During World War I, Guertin had the diocese purchase a $15,000 war bond; using his personal funds, he purchased $5 war saving stamps for each student in the cathedral parish school.
-In September 1930, Guertin decreed that Catholic parents in the diocese must send their children to Catholic schools or be denied absolution.
+After the American entry into World War I in 1917, Guertin had the diocese purchase a $15,000 war bond; using his personal funds, he purchased $5 war saving stamps for each student in the cathedral parish school.
+In 1930, Guertin decreed that Catholic parents in the diocese must send their children to Catholic schools or be denied absolution.

-After Guertin died in 1931, Pope Pius XI appointed Auxiliary Bishop John Peterson from the Archdiocese of Boston as the fourth bishop of Manchester.
+After Guertin died in 1931, Pope Pius XI appointed Auxiliary Bishop John Peterson of Boston as the fourth bishop of Manchester.
 A major area of tension in the diocese came from ethnic strife between the Irish and French-Canadian communities.
 A French-speaker, Peterson told a Manchester dinner audience in 1932 that he condemned all religious and ethnic hatred and would not support any cause based in hatred.
 He was able to gain the trust of French-Canadian Catholics in the diocese with his words and actions.
 Rivier College for girls was founded by the Sisters of the Presentation of Mary in Nashua in 1933.
 In 1934, in the midst of the Great Depression, Peterson enacted austerity spending measures for the diocese.